-Crowds descend on Windsor for Harry and Meghan's glamorous wedding
+Prince Harry and Meghan Markle to marry in union of royal tradition and modernity

 The intense spotlight on her father this week was indicative of the limelight she now faces.

-Harry issued a public rebuke to journalists when they were dating, accusing some of sexism and racism.
-The prince has long had a testy relationship with the media.
+Harry, who has long had a testy relationship with the media, issued a public rebuke to journalists when they were dating, accusing some of sexism and racism.
 His mother’s limousine was being chased by paparazzi just before her fatal crash.

 Over the last 20 years since Diana’s death, the royals have enjoyed much better media coverage with a sophisticated PR operation helping to turn round the perception of a hopelessly out-of-touch institution where the tribulations of the queen’s children were played out in national newspapers.